Dry Needling Therapy in Charlotte, NC

 During a dry needling session, I will first assess your muscles to identify any trigger points that may be causing pain or discomfort.
 Once these points are located, I will insert a fine needle directly into the trigger point.
 The needle’s insertion may cause a brief muscle twitch or contraction, which is a desirable response as it indicates the release of tension within the muscle.
 By targeting these trigger points, dry needling helps to relieve pain, improve blood flow, and promote healing in the affected area.

 This is an example of local twitch response (LTR) that can happen during dry needle therapy.
-It’s perfectly normal nerve response and is not normally painful.
+It’s a perfectly normal nerve response and is not painful.

 Conditions Treated by Dry Needling